ParkerMc/BoE/README.md

 Must have a ssl certificate run command and put ssl.pem in to the server folder.
 `openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout ssl.pem -out ssl.pem`
+Or for a non self-signed
+`letsencrypt certonly --standalone -d domain.com`